jhandl/FinSim/README.md

 ## Version 2
 - Add a step function to represent government's delayed updates
-- Review pension types and minimum retirement ages (ChatGPT chat “Pension Types in Ireland”)
+- Review pension types and minimum retirement ages (ChatGPT “Pension Types in Ireland”)
 - Add a way to view and override config settings (like DD)
 - Add a link to FinSim.ie in the spreadsheet
 - Add ability to fetch data from the web / google sheets